 In fact, one of the most volatile areas of trucking – reefer truckload – has significant swings in tender rejections around various produce seasons.
 This tends to show up in the reefer rates in the truckload market.

 When we introduced SONAR, we knew the best way to predict spot rate movement was to watch the contract trucking market and carrier activity in that market.
 After all, the largest carriers tend to bid on loads in formal bids given by shippers and are given first right of refusal on a set number of loads for a given lane.
 Shippers tend to prefer the larger enterprise carriers and will give them preference in their bids and in the routing guides.

-The best way to monitor the contract market is to look at tender rejections.
-Tender rejections are an electronic refusal of an actual load request from a shipper to a carrier.
-Basically, a carrier that rejects a load is indicating that it had other options with its capacity and was not willing to offer available capacity for a given load.
-It can also simply indicate that the volume of load tenders exceeds available capacity.
+Tender rejections are an electronic refusal of an actual load sent from the shipper to the carrier.
+Basically, if a carrier rejects the load from the shipper, it is showing it has other options and is not willing to accept that load.
+It can also mean that the carrier does not have available capacity for that specific load.